-While headshots are the most suitable strategy, they notably have two heads, requiring players to destroy both to kill it thattaway.
+While headshots are the most suitable strategy, they notably have two heads, requiring players to destroy both to kill it thataway.

 A tall, bulbous chainsaw-wielding maniac, Sadists are encountered sparingly and function as sub-bosses.
 They are rather fast and are able to keep up with Sebastian even as he's sprinting; any attack from a Sadist will also kill the player instantly.
 They are rather strong as one may expect and can withstand much more damage than any Haunted.

 One Sadist in Chapter 15 is encountered while wielding a rocket launcher as opposed to a chainsaw, though he will eventually revert to a chainsaw once he's ran out of ammo for his rocket launcher.

 Another sub-boss enemy that is fought rather infrequently throughout the game.
 Like the Sadist it can withstand a great deal of damage, though it does at least have weak spot on its back.
 Traumas have two forms; their first, default form has their arms locked in shackles wrapped with chains -- which they can use as a long-ranged attack.
 After so much damage, however, they will break free from their shackles and become more aggressive, but will also lose their ability to sling a chain towards the player.